kristoff-it/awebo/README.md

 ### Does Awebo use WebRTC?

-No, we are using state of the art codecs (Opus DRED, h264, HEVC, AV1, FFV1) and then writing everything above from scratch, including UDP packet framing and jitter buffers.
+No, we are using state of the art codecs (Opus DRED, h264, HEVC, AV1, FFV1) and then write everything above from scratch, including UDP packet framing and jitter buffers.
 WebRTC is a complicated protocol with bloated C++ implementations that needlessly bump up system requirements and increase resource consumption.

 We are currently focusing on native awebo clients but we plan to also create a web client, in which case we will most likely add to Awebo support